quadram-institute-bioscience/LoRTIS/readme.md

 LoRTIS: A complete workflow to construct insertion plots from FASTQ sequencing data.
+The software is released under GNU General Public License v3, as described at https://www.gnu.org/licenses/gpl-3.0.html.
 Additionally, 10 pre/post processing utilities are provided which compliment transposon insertion analysis such as that performed by the main LoRTIS workflow or similar software such as Bio-Tradis https://github.com/sanger-pathogens/Bio-Tradis.

 # Prerequisite: Download the repository